styleguidist/react-styleguidist/docs/GettingStarted.md

 6. Run **`npm run styleguide-server`** to start style guide dev server.

-To customize your style guide, head to the [Configuration section](#configuration) below.
+To customize your style guide, head to the [Configuration section](Configuration.md).

 # Documenting components